Biodiversity

 We continue to engage in communication with local communities, such as by spreading the word on the significance of our biotope for biodiversity to the community and supplying some of the Japanese killifish that have taken root and multiplied within our biotope to neighboring locations.

-During fiscal 2022, the impact of the COVID-19 infections resulted in a major decrease in visitor numbers.
-In addition, visitor reception of school study excursions has remained suspended in order to prevent the spread of contagion.
-At the same time, we continue to engage in dialogue with neighboring elementary schools regarding biodiversity conservation efforts centered on the biotope, and during the COVID-19 pandemic, as in the previous year, we have responded to requests for visiting guest lessons at schools, field trips using the biotope, and other activities.
-We provided a total of approximately 120 killifish to four elementary schools in the neighborhood, and gave a visiting guest lesson at four schools (356 students in total) on how to conserve Japanese killifish while introducing our SDG initiatives.
-In addition, two field trip visits to the biotope were made (total 280 students), one in the spring and the other in the fall, and a set of visiting guest lessons and tour of the biotope provided as one class (70 students).
-We will continue to strengthen relations mainly with local elementary schools into the future.
+In fiscal 2023, the biotope was opened to the public for the first time after three years and there were 113 visitors.
+We continue to engage in dialogue with neighboring elementary schools regarding biodiversity conservation efforts centered on the biotope, and as in the previous year, we have responded to requests for visiting guest lessons at schools, field trips using the biotope, and other activities.
+We provided a total of approximately 60 killifish to three elementary schools in the neighborhood, and gave a visiting guest lesson at four schools (330 students in total) on how to conserve southern medaka while introducing our SDG initiatives.
+In addition, two field trip visits to the biotope were held (total of 228 students), one in the spring and the other in the fall, and a set of visiting guest lessons and a tour of the biotope were provided for one class (86 students) as in the previous fiscal year.

 Biotope “Irodori no Oka”